Max-Hierzer/Documentation-Diplomarbeit/Protocols/26_09_ABA_Eintragung.md

   1. What strategies can be used to ensure the results are updated in real time without compromising system performance or security?

 ### Objective:

+The objective of the project is to develop a user-friendly, open-source web application for online voting. \ The application will support customizable voting methods and provide a transparent and accessible voting process. \ It will focus on ease of use, flexibility, and efficient vote management for administrators.

 ### Planned result of the individual topics: